George Hainsworth

 George Henry Hainsworth (June 26, 1893 – October 9, 1950) was a Canadian professional ice hockey goaltender who played for the Montreal Canadiens and Toronto Maple Leafs in the National Hockey League, and the Saskatoon Crescents in the Western Canada Hockey League.
 He was inducted into the Hockey Hall of Fame.

 Personal

-Hainsworth was born in the Kew Beach area of Toronto in 1893.
+Hainsworth was born in the Kew Beach area of Toronto on June 26, 1893.
 His parents, John Hainsworth and Mary James, were both from England.
 Hainsworth's family moved to Berlin, Ontario, where his father was a water commissioner for many years.
 Previously, his father had worked as a plumber in Toronto.
 He also owned a plumbing retail business, Hainsworth Plumbing, in Berlin.

 After his playing days were over, Hainsworth returned to Berlin (now named Kitchener) with his wife Alma and son Bill.
 Bill played goaltender, like his father, and played in the Ontario Hockey Association (OHA) as a junior and later as a senior player but never a professional.